tonindexer/anton/README.md

 If the operation id matches a known id, such as `0x5fcc3d14`, we attempt to parse the message data using the known schema (new owner of NFT in the given example).

-Known contract interfaces are initialized in [abi/known.go](/abi/known.go).
+Go to [abi/known.go](/abi/known.go) to see contract interfaces known to this project.
 Go to [msg_schema.json](/docs/msg_schema.json) for an example of a message payload JSON schema.
 Go to [API.md](/docs/API.md) to see working query examples.
+Go to [migrations](/migrations) to see database schemas.

 ### Project structure